Beetle Control: Protect Your Home

 What Do They Look Like?

 Size: While beetles vary in size depending on species, the insects generally measure between 1/4 and 3/4 inches in length as adults.
 Certain species, like the Asian longhorned beetle and the eastern Hercules beetle, can grow up to be even larger.
-Accidentally introduced to the Mid-Atlantic region as a result of international commerce, Asian longhorned beetles measure up to 1 1/2 inches in size, while eastern Hercules beetles rank as the largest beetle species in the United States and grow as long as 2 inches or more.
+Accidentally introduced to the US as a result of international commerce, Asian longhorned beetles measure up to 1 1/2 inches in size, while eastern Hercules beetles rank as the largest beetle species in the United States and grow as long as 2 inches or more.

 Characteristics: All beetles each possess two pairs of wings.
 Thick and hardened, the front pair folds over the back pair and the abdomen to form a protective casing akin to a shell.
 While some beetle species boast flat and elongated bodies, others are more rounded in shape.
 Certain species are also characterized by a pair of long antennae that, in some cases, more than doubles the length of the body.